HabitatFramework/UserGuide/interface/interface.rst

 Habitats Tab
 ------------

 Click on :guilabel:`Habitats` to display the Habitats tab as shown in the figure :ref:`figUIHT`.
-The Habitats tab displays the Integrated Habitat System (IHS) and legacy habitat details for the current INCID record.
+The Habitats tab displays the UKHab primary and secondary codes and the legacy habitat for the current INCID record.
+It also assists attribute updates when the original survey source(s) are not using UKHab by providing translations from a range of habitat classifications (e.g. JNCC Phase 1, IHS and NVC) to UKHab.

-.. _figUHIT:
+.. _figUIHT:

 .. figure:: figures/UserInterfaceHabitatsTab.png
 	:align: center